Skip to content

 60. High-performing salespeople use almost 3x the amount of sales tech than underperforming salespeople

 The best-performing sales teams rely more heavily on sales technology than underperforming teams.
 It’s reported that the former use almost three times more technology than the latter.
-It’s no secret that modern tech gets more (organized) work done.
+Modern tech gets more (organized) work done.

 Source: Salesforce